valariems/valariems.github.io/resume.md

 Design and theming for group and league management web application with over 75,000 users and 1,000,000+ monthly page views.

-  * Design and theme group and league management web application built on Drupal in an  agile development environment.
+  * Manage print and web design team.
-  * Create, edit and proofread content for print, email and website content.
+  * Analyze needs and reconcile with data to develop wireframes, comps and layouts to improve user interface of web application and marketing pages.
-  * Implement print production management system to improve workflows to support marketing  email, print and trade show needs.
+  * Write CSS and HTML to design pages and sections within Drupal CMS.
-  * Create and produce marketing components for website to provide membership team with   tools to promote the features and benefits of company products.
+  * Write, edit and proofread print, email and website content.
-  * Develop and produce brand standards guide for growing company.
+  * Develop and produce brand standards guide.

 ### Designer/Webmaster <br />Living Yoga Dallas, Jan 2002 - Sept 2010